 Costs (compared to "no change") Benefits (compared to "no change") Policyholders No material impact.
 Enhanced policyholder protection.
-Potential increase in financing cost for some groups; increased costs in demonstrations that More clarity and legal certainty, and Insurers specific capital items are available and greater level-playing field following a msurers transferable within the group; potentially harmonisation of the regulatory increased costs if capital position is rejected by framework. the supervisory authority.
-Supervisors Potential increase in costs resulting from Increase in the efficiency and additional supervisory reviews on specific own effectiveness of supervision through fund items. increased risk sensitivity of the framework.
+Insurers Potential increase in financing cost for some groups; increased costs in demonstrations that specific capital items are available and transferable within the group; potentially increased costs if capital position is rejected by the supervisory authority.
+More clarity and legal certainty, and greater level-playing field following a harmonisation of the regulatory framework.
+Supervisors Potential increase in costs resulting from additional supervisory reviews on specific own fund items.
+Increase in the efficiency and effectiveness of supervision through increased risk sensitivity of the framework.